 Who Should Consider This Training?

-Any individual or organization that works directly or indirectly with children, social and health determinants.
+Individuals and organizations that work directly or indirectly with children, social and health determinants.
 View the type of individuals that commonly attend this course.